-- for investments in publicly traded companies, the presumption of significant influence begins with a holding of 10 per cent of voting equity - certain business combinations (in particular those carried out through exchange of shares) can be accounted for as unitings of interest even when an acquirer can be identified - provisions in the context of a business combination accounted for as an acquisition can be more extensive on acquisition, restatement of assets and liabilities acquired to fair value is limited to the amount of the first consolidation difference (i.e. the gross goodwill before the allocation exercise); it is thus not possible to create or increase negative goodwill
+- certain dissimilar subsidiaries may be excluded from consolidation IAS 27.14 - for investments in publicly traded companies, the presumption of significant influence begins with a holding of 10 per cent of voting equity IAS 28.4 - certain business combinations (in particular those carried out through exchange of shares) can be accounted for as unitings of interest even when an acquirer can be identified IAS 22.8 - provisions in the context of a business combination accounted for as an acquisition can be more extensive IAS 22.31 - gains on the translation of long-term monetary balances should be deferred until settlement IAS 21.15 - exchange losses on liabilities related to assets can be capitalized beyond the conditions in IAS SIC 11 - deferred costs such as advertising costs related to a new business or product and certain start-up costs (incorporation costs) can be capitalized IAS 38.57

-- gains on the translation of long-term monetary balances should be deferred until settlement IAS 21.15 - exchange losses on liabilities related to assets can be capitalized beyond the conditions in IAS SIC 11 deferred costs such as advertising costs related to a new business or product and certain start-up costs (incorporation costs) can be capitalized IAS 38.57 - fixed assets have been revalued in the past as a result of specific laws but these revaluations are not kept up-to-date IAS 16.29 - the completed contract method can be used for the recognition of revenues on construction contracts and services IAS 11.22; IAS 18.4 - provisions can be created when an obligation does not meet such definition criteria at the balance sheet date, and provisions do not need to be discounted IAS 37.14/45 - deferred tax liabilities are not recognized when the likelihood of payment is remote IAS 12.15 - an issuer's financial instruments are accounted for on the basis of their legal form, and compound instruments are not split into equity and liability components IAS 32.18/23 - own (treasury) shares are treated as assets.
-Gains or losses on disposal are included in income SIC 16 - extraordinary items are defined more widely IAS 8.6/12 - the acquisition date of a subsidiary may be identified at the beginning or at the end of the year of acquisition instead of at the date of the acquisition of the control.
-IAS 22.19 In certain enterprises, these other issues could lead to differences from IAS: - under some conditions, goodwill arising on consolidation can be set off against equity IAS 22.40 - negative goodwill should be first allocated against reductions in acquired non-monetary assets; any further unallocated portion that does not relate to expected future losses should be recorded in the equity IAS 22.59 it is possible to base deferred tax calculations on timing differences rather than temporary differences, as long as there are adequate disclosures IAS 12.15 - segment reporting may, in practice, be incomplete IAS 14 - some government grants of 1997 or earlier were partly recognized as equity.
+- fixed assets have been revalued in the past as a result of specific laws but these revaluations are not kept up-to-date IAS 16.29 - the completed contract method can be used for the recognition of revenues on construction contracts and services IAS 11.22; IAS 18.4 inventories other than finished goods are valued at the lower of cost and replacement cost IAS 2.6 - trading, available-for-sale and derivative financial assets are not recognized at fair value IAS 39.69 - trading and derivative liabilities are not recognized at fair value IAS 39.93 - provisions can be created when an obligation does not meet such definition criteria at the balance sheet date, and provisions do not need to be discounted IAS 37.14/45 deferred tax liabilities are not recognized when the likelihood of payment is remote IAS 12.15 deferred tax assets may only be recognized when recovery is reasonably certain IAS 12.24 - an issuer's financial instruments are accounted for on the basis of their legal form, and compound instruments are not split into equity and liability components IAS 32.18/23 - own (treasury) shares are treated as assets; gains or losses on disposal are included in income SIC 16 - extraordinary items are defined more widely IAS 8.6/12 - the acquisition date of a subsidiary may be identified at the beginning or at the end of the year of acquisition instead of at the date of the acquisition of the control.
+IAS 22.19 In certain enterprises, these other issues could lead to differences from IAS: - under some conditions, goodwill arising on consolidation can be set off against equity IAS 22.40 - negative goodwill should be first allocated against reductions in acquired non-monetary assets; any further unallocated portion that does not relate to expected future losses should be recorded in the equity IAS 22.59 - segment reporting may, in practice, be incomplete IAS 14 some government grants of 1997 or earlier were partly recognized as equity.
 IAS 20.12